 Utilizing alternative data has allowed us to shed new light on this situation.
 We can see that uncertainty over Chinese manufacturing growth has caused the RBA to become more neutral and adopt a wait-and-see approach while trade tensions play out.
 With the Australian economy dependent upon international factors outside of its control, sentiment data provides unique insight into this complicated economic interplay.

 Evan A. Schnidman is the founder and CEO of Prattle.
 Prattle is a financial research automation company that specializes in generating tradable quantitative signals from market-moving communications.
-Launched in 2014, Prattle analyzes the content of market moving communications from central banks, corporations and regulators.
-Prattle’s proprietary sentiment analysis methodology maps linguistic patterns to market response to identify likely future outcomes.
+It was launched in 2014.